It’s time to put personal financial planning and debt management at the top of your to-do list – if not, you could be seriously out of pocket.

 3. Boosting savings is essential to personal financial planning

-Now is the best time to look at what savings accounts you have to see if you’re getting the best value according to your goals in this low-rate environment.
+Have you considered the savings accounts you have and if you’re really getting the high interest rate you deserve?
+Now is the best time to look at your savings accounts to see if you’re getting the best value according to your goals in this low-rate environment.
 Canstar can help you with your two main savings options.

-Term Deposits offer certainty of return, which can be reassuring in a falling market.
+Term Deposits offer certainty of return as the amount is held at a financial institute for a fixed amount of time known as a ‘term’ – which can be reassuring in a falling market.
 Locking your savings away also avoids temptation.

 4. Debt management includes reviewing your insurance